 Causes of Dog Bloat

 The causes of bloat can be a medical mystery.
 Sometimes bloat may occur for no known reason (idiopathic).
 The following, however, are thought to be possible aggravating factors.

 According to PetEducation, dogs over the age of seven are twice as likely to develop bloat than a dog of 2 to 4 years of age.
 Also, male dogs are more likely to develop bloat than females.

 Some dogs do not eat their meals; they swallow them without chewing.
 This can often be seen in multi-dog households where dogs compete over food.
 Any dog that is afraid that another dog may take away its food will be a naturally fast eater.
 It helps, therefore, to separate dogs during meals or invest in special dog bowls made to slow down fast eaters.

 Some dogs eat too fast because they are fed a big meal once a day, and they are hungry.
 Dividing food into smaller portions, ideally two meals per day, may be helpful.

-Dogs that eat high-fiber foods develop a tendency to gas because high-fiber food tends to ferment and release gas once in the stomach.
-Beet pulp, soybeans, and brewer's yeast have a history of being linked to gas.
+Dogs that eat high-fiber food have a tendency to develop gas because high-fiber food tends to ferment and release gas once it's in the stomach.
+Beet pulp, soybeans and brewer's yeast have a history of being linked to gas.

-At one time, many dog food bowls were elevated to help the dog reach the food easier.
+At one time, many dog food bowls were elevated to help the dog reach the food more easily.
 However, this caused many dogs to gulp down more air than needed, making them prone to bloat.

 Dogs that are under stress may develop a predisposition to ingest air and be prone to bloat.
 The same applies to dogs that are particularly anxious and fearful.
 Allowing the dog to lead a stress-free and happy life could reduce the likelihood of bloat.

 There is a belief that strenuous exercise and excessive excitement should be avoided for an hour before eating and two hours following a meal (especially of dry food) because they may cause bloat in some dogs.